jaidevprabhu/telecom_customers/README.md

  ![Scree plot](/images/scree_plot.png)

 From this scree plot we notice that **2 PCA components** are adequate to capture the variance of the dataset.
-We xplain this further in the notebook.
+We explain this further in the notebook.

 ```python
 # Apply PCA to reduce the number of dimensions to 2